adrianvh33/Population-Selection-paper/README.md

 # Population-Selection-paper
-This is the Colab code for research article in Population Selection for machine learning
+This is the Colab code for a research article in Population Selection for machine learning